OpenLiberty/ci.maven/docs/prepare-config.md

 ---

-Prepare Liberty configuration and generate `liberty-plugin-config.xml` without creating the server or installing Liberty.
-This lightweight goal evaluates project configuration and generates metadata needed by IDE tools and language servers.
+Prepare Liberty configuration and generate `liberty-plugin-config.xml` with a mock Liberty server structure.
+This lightweight goal evaluates project configuration, creates a temporary Liberty server structure in `.libertyls` folder, copies all configuration files, and generates metadata needed by IDE tools and language servers.

 This goal is particularly useful for:
 - Enabling IDE support for Liberty configuration files (server.xml, bootstrap.properties, server.env)
 - Providing configuration metadata to language servers for code completion and diagnostics
 - Supporting Liberty Tools and other IDE extensions
 - Quick configuration validation without full project build
+- Creating a mock Liberty server structure for language server integration

+**What this goal does:**
+1. Creates a mock Liberty server structure in `target/.libertyls/wlp/usr/servers/{serverName}/`
+2. Copies all configuration files (server.xml, bootstrap.properties, server.env, jvm.options, etc.) to the mock server
+3. Generates `liberty-plugin-config.xml` pointing to the mock server structure

-The goal does NOT install Liberty or create a server.
-It only generates the configuration metadata file based on your project's Maven configuration.
+The goal does NOT install Liberty runtime.
+It only creates a minimal directory structure that mimics a Liberty server and copies configuration files.

 ---